robur-coop/miragevpn-spec/openvpn.md

 The `tls-crypt` mode additionally encrypts the control channel using a pre-shared key (which is shared amongst all clients).
 The `tls-crypt-v2` mode uses for each client a distinct pre-shared key.
+For both `tls-crypt` and `tls-crypt-v2` the cipher and hmac algorithm is fixed to AES-256-CBC and SHA256 HMAC respectively.

 The wire format of the control packets depend on the above configuration options in place.